The data is in, and it doesn’t look good: mobile devices are a primary target for online criminals.

 You might suffer a direct network breach or an information security leak targeting sensitive information on the phone when it isn’t anywhere near your network.

-With that in mind, proper mobile threat defence tools like Traced Control are crucial to protect your mobile devices by monitoring their behaviour and the networks they connect to.
+With that in mind, proper mobile threat defence tools like Trustd are crucial to protect your mobile devices by monitoring their behaviour and the networks they connect to.
 Act now, and avoid disaster later.